Austin-Williams/OB-notes/blackmail-resistant-blinding-in-OB-contracts.md

 Finally, during rating time, the buyer can choose to unblind the value by appending the private key to `B'` and the value `R` to the contract before signing it.

 Any third party can then unblind and verify the value `SECRETDATA`.

+### A Note on the Direct Communications
+It's important that the buyer not send the vendor or moderator signed `SECRETDATA` plaintexts, as those could be used by the vendor or moderator to prove the buyer's commitment to that data.
+Instead, OTR chat should be used for communications between buyer/vendor/moderator.

 ### Key Concept
 The heart of the idea is this: the vendor/moderator can share any information they want with anyone.
 The only pieces of information we can count on them to NOT give away are their private keys. _So we should require their private keys be necessary to verify the data in our blinds._